Foundation Degree in Computing

-It will be delivered through full attendance, at taught sessions and with e-learning.
+It will be delivered through full attendance and:

 All programmes are led and taught by experienced teaching staff who are vocational specialists.
 They are qualified, and often have extensive experience within the industry or the sector being studied.
 All teaching staff meet or exceed the requirements set by the awarding institute or body.